Regional Relief and Recovery Fund (RRRF) - Frequently Asked Questions

 FedNor will provide:

-- Financial contributions (interest-free, repayable and conditionally repayable loans) up to a maximum of $250,000 to help support SMEs with operating costs, where business revenues have been negatively affected by the COVID-19 pandemic.
+- Financial contributions (interest-free, repayable and conditionally repayable loans) normally up to a maximum of $500,000 over a twelve (12) month period to help support SMEs with operating costs, where business revenues have been negatively affected by the COVID-19 pandemic.

 - Funding for costs that will help mitigate impacts of COVID-19 on SME operations, such as but not limited to lease payments for existing equipment and machinery, property taxes and utilities.